duckdb/duckdb-web/CONTRIBUTING.md

 This project and everyone participating in it is governed by a [Code of Conduct](code_of_conduct.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [quack@duckdb.org](mailto:quack@duckdb.org).

+## Contributing to the DuckDB Documentation

+Contributions to the [DuckDB Documentation](https://duckdb.org/) are welcome.
+To submit a contribution, please open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in the [`duckdb/duckdb-web`](https://github.com/duckdb/duckdb-web) repository.

 ## Eligibility

 Before submitting a contribution, please check whether your contribution is eligible.